 Texas USA Travel Guide

 Fall, spanning September through November, brings a pleasant change to Dallas weather.
 Temperatures decrease gradually, and humidity lessens, creating comfortable conditions for outdoor activities.
 Average highs range from 70°F (21°C) to 85°F (29°C) in September, cooling to 60°F (16°C) to 70°F (21°C) by November.
 Rainfall remains moderate, with occasional pleasant showers.
 This season is popular for comfortable temperatures that invite exploring parks, trails, and outdoor festivals.
 The renowned State Fair of Texas, a major annual event, typically occurs during late September and early October, drawing masses of people and creating a festive atmosphere.
-This period is a fine choice for a trip focused on outdoor exploration and public events.
+This period is a fine choice for a trip focused on outdoor exploration and local happenings.

 Dallas experiences distinct high and low seasons owing to its temperature extremes.
 There is no true shoulder season in the traditional sense, as the city transitions between very busy and less busy periods.